undera/chess-engine-nn/README.md

 I have interesting thought.
 Chess board position is effectively an image.
 8x8 pixels with 12 channels.
 So can we apply convolutional NN to analyze this image?

 I've build a NN structure that uses convolutional layers with additional route of data fed into dense layers, and now experimenting with hyperparams and training.

+... it played tens of thousands of games vs SF in "retrain with last game" mode, reached only 0.47 accuracy.
+But I already know there is one more problem with training data, black moves were not flipped properly.
+Figured it out in my head just before going to sleep.

+### 18 Aug 2019

+I fixed that issue with move flipping, will see how it affects the model.